Medical, Telehealth and Telemedicine Services

 1KBS Medical, P.A., a Florida professional service corporation, RJB Medical, P.C., a New York professional service corporation and KBS Medical California, P.C., a California professional corporation.

-2The Professional Entities currently provide Telehealth Visits in the following states: California, Florida and New York.
+2The The Professional Entities currently provide Telehealth Visits in the following states: California, Florida, New York, Oregon and Washington.

 a.
 Delays in medical evaluation and consultation or treatment may occur due to deficiencies or failures of the equipment or network interruption;